taybenlor/runno/packages/wasi/WASIX-PLAN.md

 import wiring, `wasi_thread_start` invocation, and exit reporting.
 Providers that model threads differently never touch it.

+### Memory: auto-detect at load time

+WASIX binaries differ in whether they import or export memory.
+The runtime inspects the compiled module's imports before instantiation:

+- `env.memory` present in imports → runtime constructs a
+  `WebAssembly.Memory({ initial, maximum, shared })` matching the declared limits and passes it in. `shared` follows the import's shared flag.
+- Otherwise → runtime lets the module export its memory and reads it from `instance.exports.memory` after instantiation.

+A host can override auto-detection by passing `WASIXContextOptions.memory` (e.g. to reuse a shared `WebAssembly.Memory` across sibling workers in a threaded configuration).
+If supplied, it must satisfy whichever mode the module expects.

 ## Determinism

 With `clock` and `random` as providers, a host can pin either or both for